 The Weather Front On-Line

-On the Plains, mostly dry weather prevails.
+On the Plains, very cold weather prevails.

 Across the Corn Belt, showers and thunderstorms continue Friday morning over the Ohio Valley along the cold front that swept through the Midwest overnight.
 Flood Warnings are still active from Missouri to Michigan, following soaking rain (local amounts in excess of 5 inches).

 Across the Corn Belt, snow is falling across the far upper Midwest, including the Red River Valley.
 Elsewhere, isolated rain showers are occurring in the vicinity of a cold front stretching from Michigan to Missouri.

 Across the Corn Belt, although most if not all fieldwork remains on hold, soil moisture levels have markedly improved in the upper Midwestern drought areas.

 On the Plains, temperatures have moderated from the very low readings observed on April 10-11.

 Across the Corn Belt, a low-pressure system crossing the Mississippi Valley is producing widespread rain showers.
 Early Monday, some of the heaviest rain fell across northern Illinois and southern Wisconsin.